Lyme Disease in Kids Is Rising: What Parents Should Know

 Clinical Takeaway

-Lyme disease in kids is rising, and the presentations are becoming more complex.
-Environmental factors, delayed diagnosis, and atypical symptoms—especially neuropsychiatric manifestations—create significant challenges for families and providers.
-Early recognition matters profoundly for children’s developing brains and bodies.
+Lyme disease in kids is increasing, and the presentations are becoming more complex.
+Environmental factors, delayed diagnosis, and atypical symptoms—especially neurologic or behavioral changes—can make recognition difficult.
+Early diagnosis remains critical for protecting children’s developing brains and bodies.

 If your child’s symptoms don’t fit the usual explanations, trust your instincts and push for answers.
 The right diagnosis can restore what Lyme tries to take: energy, confidence, and the ability to simply be a child again.